Our membership organization uses the principles of Sociocracy to govern ourselves.

 making among equal individuals.

-The word sociocracy is derived form the Latin and Greek words socios (companion)
+The word sociocracy is derived from the Latin and Greek words socios (companion)

 and kratein (to govern).
-Sociocracy means the rule by the “socios”, people who have
+Sociocracy means rule by the “socios”, people who have

 a social relationship with one another, (as opposed to democracy: rule by the “demos”,

 the general mass of people).